triska/clpb/zdd/README.md

 This is a ZDD-based variant of `library(clpb)`.

-ZDDs can save a lot of memory in situations where solutions have most Boolean variables equal to 0.
+ZDDs can save a lot of memory when most Boolean variables are equal to&nbsp;0 in solutions.
 This is the case in many covering tasks.

 For example, this variant of the library can be used to more space-efficiently compute that there are